Police Police (TV series): Development

 The series was developed as part of the Hotstar Specials lineup for JioHotstar as a long-form Tamil web series combining crime, comedy, and procedural elements.
 The first look poster, unveiled on 26 July 2025 with the tagline Murattu Rajavum Thiruttu Muraliyum, emphasized the thematic conflict between police authority and lawlessness.

-The series is written and directed by Koan.
-It has music by James Victor, and cinematography by Coolie Soundherrajan.

 Release

 The first trailer was released on 4 August 2025, featuring SI Raja interrogating suspects through physical means at the police station, while Murali, a thief, offers valuable clues, highlighting the series' blend of action and investigative drama.

 It was announced that the series would be released in Tamil and other Indian languages and made its streaming debut on 19 September 2025.